-If tangible, first year's estimated savings and how you arrived at the estimate: Other benefits to adopting this suggestion: PLEASE READ CAREFULLY I have read the instructions for the County's Cost Savings Incentive Program and I understand that my acceptance of any award for the adoption of this suggestion waives any further claims by me to Putnam County.
-Furthermore, I assign all rights for the use of this suggestion to the County.
-To the best of my knowledge and belief, this suggestion is original to me, has not been previously submitted by me or any other individual to the County, and has not been the subject of patent application, copyright, or other similar application.
-Suggester's Signature Date
+tangible, first year's estimated savings and how you arrived at t stimate: he ther benefits to adopting this suggestion: LEASE READ CAREFULLY have read the instructions for the County's Cost Savings Incentive Program a understand that my acceptance of any award for the adoption of this suggestivatives any further claims by me to Putnam County.
+Furthermore, I assign that ghts for the use of this suggestion to the County. on o the best of my knowledge and belief, this suggestion is original to me, has reen previously submitted by me or any other individual to the County, and hot been the subject of patent application, copyright, or other similar application as Suggester's Signature Date